General Information FAQs

 What is the Missouri Course Access and Virtual School Program (MOCAP)?

-Missouri Course Access and Virtual School Program (MOCAP) was established in 2007 as the state’s online school.
+Missouri Course Access and Virtual School Program (MOCAP) was established in 2018 within the Missouri Department of Elementary and Secondary Education (DESE).
 It was previously known as Missouri Virtual Instruction Program (MOVIP).
-Currently, MOCAP offers courses for 9th through 12th grade and plans to expand to grades K-12.
-Students can take courses from any Internet-connected computer, available 24-hours a day, seven days a week.
-MOCAP's mission is to offer Missouri students equal access to a wide range of high quality courses, and interactive online learning that is neither time nor place dependent.
+Currently, MOCAP offers courses for eligible students in kindergarten through 12th grade.
+MOCAP's mission is to offer Missouri students equal access to a wide range of high quality courses and interactive online learning that is neither time nor place dependent.

 Why do we need MOCAP?